 Things To Do in Oceanside:

-2. Beaches – One of the best parts about Oceanside is its beaches and this city has eight beaches to choose from.
+2. Beaches – Oceanside has beautiful beaches and this city has eight to choose from.
 Harbor Beach, located at S. Harbor Drive near Towers 12,14, and 16, is the largest beach in Oceanside.
-Also one of the widest in San Diego County.
+It’s also one of the widest in San Diego County.
 Ideal for jogging, sunbathing plus a popular spot for surfing.
 There is also a jetty on each end making it perfect for fishing.
-Amenities include a snack bar, fire pits located at the north end, daytime and overnight RV camping (hook-ups not available), a playground, and a picnic area with a cabana.
+Amenities include a snack bar, fire pits located at the north end, daytime and overnight RV camping (hookups not available), a playground, and a picnic area with a cabana.
 Events that happen at Harbor Beach are Oceanside Harbor Days in mid-September and the Oceanside Harbor Parade of Lights in December.

-3. Oceanside Pier – Oceanside Pier is the longest wooden pier in the western United States at 1,954 feet, located at Pier View Way.
+3. Oceanside Pier – Oceanside Pier is the longest wooden pier in the western United States at 1,954 feet.
 It is a popular fishing spot with no license required.
 Plus there’s Ruby’s Diner at the end for a great dining experience.
 There are great views of surfers, coastline, and the mountains as a back drop.
 On a clear day, you’ll be able to see La Jolla, the Coronado Islands, and Catalina Island.
 A parking lot is available near the entrance to the pier, and metered parking is available on Pacific Street.

-4. California Surf Museum – The California Surf Museum (CSM) was founded in February 1986 and has been riding a constant wave that has landed it in various locations throughout San Diego.
+4. California Surf Museum – The California Surf Museum (CSM) was founded in February 1986 and has been riding a constant wave of locals and visitors throughout San Diego.
 CSM’s ongoing exhibits preserve surfing heritage by guiding you through its past decade-by-decade.
-From the 1700s Hawaii to the surf explosion of the 1960s.
+From 1700s Hawaii to the surf explosion of the 1960s.
 All the way up to the powerful influence extreme sport plays in our culture today.
-Surf boards, bathing suits, trophies and other significant memorabilia are placed around the museum.
+Surfboards, bathing suits, trophies and other significant memorabilia are placed around the museum.
 Check it out to visualize surfing’s adrenaline-filled ride into history.

-5. Mission San Luis Rey – Founded in 1798, Mission San Luis Rey, located in scenic Oceanside at 4050 Mission Avenue, is called “King of the Missions” and offers something for everyone.
+5. Mission San Luis Rey – Founded in 1798, Mission San Luis Rey, is located at 4050 Mission Avenue.
+Mission San Luis Rey is called “King of the Missions” and offers something for everyone.
 Educators, history buffs, children and all curious minds will discover a part of San Diego history not easily forgotten.
 Mission San Luis Rey is the largest of our 21 missions.
 It is ranked first among the Seven Wonders of San Diego County North.
 The mission is also home to a community of Franciscan Friars.